Stacks Image 6

 We went to a W. H. Smith's store so D could buy little things for small people.
 Amazingly, they neither give nor sell bags.
 So we went to the Boots drug store across the way and bought a bag.
 Nothing else, just a paper bag.

 Down the street we saw Stanley's Coffee Shop.
 We stepped in tor a nibble.
-D had hot chocolate, O had coffee, and both had a lemony muffin.
+D had hot chocolate, O had coffee, and each had a lemony muffin.
 Very nice for 11.5.

 We couldn't see much else that we needed or could use, so we went back to the shuttle and back to the ship.